xuganyu96/mini-redis/README.md

 Given a `key: &str`, send a `POP <key>` command to the server.
 The `Ok` variant of the response holds a `Result<String, ...>` where the `Ok` variant holds the value associated with the key popped, and the `Err` variant holds any error that the server returns (e.g. for when there is no keey to pop)

 # Server
+The server side application has two main parts:

+- Parsing the command from the TCP stream and writing response to the TCP socket
+- Making the appropriate state mutation, most likely on a HashMap

+The majority fo the server logic has already been implemented once while reading through the mini-redis tutorial, so there is not much to cover on the server side.

 # Shared layers of abstraction
 There are several layers of abstraction that are shared between server and clients, most of which are related to serialization and deserialization: